wanchain/wanx/docs/btc-inbound.md

 Once the bitcoin transaction is sent and the txid and lockTime are added to the opts, you can continue with either the simple version or advance version.

-__Simple Usage__: if the specified Wanchain is open, then you can do the whole crosschain transaction all in one call.
-You would want to set up event handlers to watch for progress.
+__Simple Usage__: if the specified Wanchain account is open, then you can do the whole crosschain transaction all in one call.
+You will want to set up event handlers to watch for progress.

 ```javascript